NickDenji/news_project-docker-/README.md

 Publishers represent organisations that articles belong to.

-Editors can create publishers through the application.
+* Editors can create publishers

-When creating an article, journalists can assign a publisher to it.
+* Journalists assign publishers when creating articles

-This ensures that articles are grouped under specific organisations and addresses how publishers are created and used within the system.
+* This allows grouping of content by organisation

 ---